Barley Risotto with Swiss Chard, Radishes, and Preserved Lemon

 - 1 cup pearl barley, rinsed and drained

 - 8 to 10 small radishes, trimmed

 - 1 bunch swiss chard, stems removed and leaves torn into large pieces (about 6 cups)

-- 1 Preserved Lemon, thinly sliced and seeds removed
+- 1 preserved lemon from jar of Preserved Lemons, thinly sliced and seeds removed

 - Coarse salt

 - 1/4 cup fresh dill, coarsely chopped

 Bring broth to a simmer in a small saucepan over medium heat.
 Remove from heat; cover to keep warm.
 Heat oil in a medium pot over medium heat.
 Add barley and stir to coat until toasted, about 2 minutes.
 Add 2 cups broth and bring to a boil.
 Reduce heat.
 Simmer, stirring frequently, until broth is mostly absorbed, about 5 minutes.

 Add radishes and remaining 3 cups broth, 1/2 cup at a time, letting each addition be absorbed before adding more, and simmer, stirring frequently, until barley is tender and creamy, about 30 minutes.
 Add chard and cook, stirring, until wilted, about 5 minutes.
 Stir in lemon and season with salt.
 Remove from heat and stir in herbs.
 Serve warm or at room temperature.